 In places where Imperial is still used, the system for buying and selling cannabis combines both!
 Bulk producers have no time for that crazy Imperial nonsense.
 They produce kilos.
 And they sell kilos.
 But here’s the ridiculous thing.
 The person why buys the kilo breaks it down into Imperial units!
 Ounces, or sometimes even “bars” and “half bars”.
 With a bar being 9 ounces and a half-bar 4.5 ounces.
 Crazy!

 People at street level don’t usually want a whole ounce.
-They want a smaller piece of that ounce.
-Which is where “quarters”, “eighths” and “teenths” come in.
+They want a smaller piece of that ounce which is where “quarters”, “eighths” and “teenths” come in.
 To make it simple.
-An eighth is an eighth of an ounce, like the name implies.
-A quarter is obviously a quarter.
+An eighth is an eighth of an ounce like the name implies.
+A quarter is a quarter.
 And a teenth is a sixteenth of an ounce.